What Is Google Search Console and How Should You Use It?

 Search Console gives you the raw data.
 Figuring out what to do with it is a different problem, and it is the one that most small business owners get stuck on.

-The output is specific recommendations, not a dashboard full of numbers.
-If your pricing page is getting impressions for a query you are not targeting in the copy, Scaup flags that with a suggested fix.
-If a page title is too short or missing the keyword people are actually searching, you get a rewrite suggestion you can review and apply.
+Instead of scrolling through hundreds of queries trying to spot patterns, you get specific recommendations.
+If a page is getting impressions for a query that does not appear anywhere in the copy, Scaup flags it with a suggested fix.
+If a page title is missing the term people are actually searching, you get a rewrite suggestion you can review and apply.
+Nothing goes live without your approval.

 This is what automated SEO looks like in practice: not generating content automatically, but using data you already have to find the improvements worth making.
 The decisions stay with you.
 The research and monitoring happen without you needing to schedule it.